adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 ![Dispersion Plot Sales   Price Rplot](https://github.com/adnantheanalyst/CarseatsDataset_R_Analysis/assets/16821246/172bf853-6617-4d56-ab96-59da8fccef22)

-The partial overlapping of the observations belonging to the two groups suggests that there would not be interactions between the covariates.<br>
+The partial overlapping of the observations belonging to the two groups suggested that there would not be interactions between the covariates.<br>
 Dispersion plot according to the levels of US<br>

 plot(my.data$Price, my.data$Sales, cex.lab=1.2, xlab='Price', ylab='Sales')<br>